Bias/Hate Crimes FAQ for Students

-Sign onto the my.fordham.edu portal and you will find a confidential non-emergency reporting tool you can use to report any incident including bias, discrimination or other incidents.
+Sign onto the my.fordham.edu portal and you will find a Public Safety non-emergency reporting tool you can use to report any incident including bias, discrimination or other incidents.

 In most cases, you can confidentially discuss the situation and the options available with a clinical member of the Fordham Counseling and Psychological Services and/or Campus Ministry staff without filing an official complaint.

 What happens after I report an incident?